The Old Blue Mayor She Ain't What She Used to Be

 "The Old Blue Mayor She Ain't What She Used to Be" is the sixth episode of the twenty-ninth season of the American animated television series The Simpsons, and the 624th episode of the series overall.
+The episode was directed by Matthew Nastuk and written by Tom Gammill and Max Pross.
 It aired in the United States on Fox on November 12, 2017.
 The title is a take-off on the folk song The Old Gray Mare.

+In this episode, Marge becomes the mayor of the town, but struggles to maintain popularity until she is caught berating Homer.
+The episode received positive reviews.